apple/swift-internals/api-design-guidelines/_conventions.md

     {{enddetail}}

-  * **When all parameters are peers that can't be usefully distinguished**, none should be labeled.
+  * **When all parameters are peers that can't be usefully distinguished**, none should be labelled.
 Well-known examples include `min(number1, number2)` and `zip(sequence1, sequence2)`.

   * <a name="first-argument-label">**When the first argument is